How to spot a true vegan sneaker?

 | ❌ Tannery pollution — harmful chemicals in rivers and soil. | ✅ Less pollution — no chemical tanning. |

-| ❌ High CO2 emissions — contributes to climate change. | ✅ Renewable materials — cactus, apple leather, circular economy. |
+| ❌ High CO2 emissions — contributes to climate change. | ✅ Renewable materials — cactus leather, apple leather, circular economy. |

 | ✅ Fair working conditions — ethical and sustainable production. |

-Responsible assembly of your sneaker guarantees a well-made and comfortable sneaker.
+A responsible assembly of your sneaker guarantees a well-made and comfortable sneaker.

 Want to know more?
 See the guide "What is a vegan sneaker?
-Everything you need to know "
+Everything you need to know"